CalciferZh/CS-Hack/README.md

 # CS-Hack
 Simple and naive cheating in CS 1.6.
 Collaborator: @VicaYang @IrisYGL.
+We have a explanation in Chinese [here](https://blog.vicayang.cc/Project-CS1-6-hack/).

 ## Features
 1. Damage immunity.